RuBearBrown/CMSC_Submission/Assignment 2.md

 # Assignment 2: It's all numbers.

 If I understand correctly Sir, the Assignment asks for a proposal of either another type of data being Represented by numbers, or another way a data gets represented with numbers.
-I will answer both either way because I do not have enough time that question.
+I will answer both either way because I do not have enough time to ask that question.

 1. Another Type of Data being represented: